hivemq/helm-charts/tests-hivemq-edge/README.md

    ./gradlew integrationTest
    ```

-**NOTE:** At the moment, these integration tests can only be executed on the [`HiveMQ Platform Operator Integration Tests`](../.github/workflows/hivemq-platform-operator-integration-test.yml) GitHub Actions Workflow.
+**NOTE:** At the moment, these integration tests can only be executed on the [`HiveMQ Edge Helm Chart Integration Tests`](../.github/workflows/edge-integration-tests.yml) GitHub Actions Workflow.
 Cannot be executed locally.